oktadev/okta-blog/_source/_posts/2019-12-03-spring-boot-deploy-options.md

 And we are done!
 Simple as that, your app is now secured with OAuth 2.0.

-## Deploying Your Spring Boot App to Azure
+## Deploy Your Spring Boot App to Azure

 {% img blog/spring-boot-deploy-options/azure-logo.png alt:"Microsoft Azure logo" width:"600" %}{: .center-image }